NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - A does vanilla; is a hard knockdown
   - 2A does vanilla B follow up
   - B follow up changed to be a custom 8A teleport
-- 6A charge is faster, 1C breaks guard easier, other charges do less guard damage; 3C is a hard knockdown
+- 6A charge is faster, 1C breaks guard easier and hitstun increased, other charges do less guard damage; 3C is a hard knockdown
 - 4A window improved
 - Act4A teleports and recovers quicker
 - 2A can be Y cancelled